MissStrong/ICS2O_Quad_4_2020-2021/Notes/1 - Variables and Functions in Processing.md

 There are four variables in the code for the default sketch: `windowWidth`, `windowHeight`, `mouseX`, and `mouseY`.

 `windowHeight` and `windowWidth` are the dimensions of the canvas window.
-These dimensions will vary depending on the size of your computer screen.
+These dimensions will vary depending on the size of your computer screen and whether you have your browser in full screen mode.

 `mouseX` and `mouseY` are the coordinates of current location of your mouse cursor on the canvas.
 We'll learn more about coordinates later on.